-Australian National Car Parks use a number of tactics in order to "encourage" you to pay notices, even if the notices may not even belong to you.
+Australian National Car Parks use a number of tactics in order to "encourage" you to pay notices, even if the notices may not have even been incurred to you.
 One of those tactics is the creation of a debt collection company originally established to chase fines issued by Australian National Car Parks.
-The idea is to get the vehicle owner to think they are being pursued by a third party when, in fact, their debt collection company, called Australian Recoveries and Collections is majority owned by Australian National Car Parks interests.
+The idea is to get the vehicle owner to think they are being pursued by a third party when, in fact, that debt collection company, called Australian Recoveries and Collections is majority owned by Australian National Car Parks interests.
 Another tactic used is if you write a letter of appeal to them (for example lets say you were the registered owner, but not the driver), then the company has been known to ignore your letter and continue to send more demands to you.
 However, under contract law, its only the driver that can be found liable to pay private parking fines.
 Another example , if you write to ANCP under their "appeals process" with a valid reason for not displaying a ticket (such as a sign being obscured or a ticket machine being out of order), they will often either ignore your letter, or they will respond to you saying "thank you for your letter, the signs are clear and the demand stands".
 I have evidence of many such cases where ANCP did not respond to the substance of legitimate letters of appeal.
 In other words, if you have a valid reason for not displaying a ticket, ANCP may ignore your reason and tell you the fine stands, but not explain why your appeal was dismissed.
 Or alternatively, they have been known to sometimes totally ignore your appeal and keep sending you demands for payment.

 1. You're car receives a fine on your windscreen for $66.00